krokedil/dibs-easy-for-woocommerce/readme.txt

 * Enhancement   - Better support for table rate shipping, and other plugins that changes the shipping reference.
 * Enhancement   - Added a filter to the update order request. *dibs_easy_update_order_args*.
 * Enhancement   - Added a filter to be able to change timeouts for requests. *nets_easy_set_timeout*
-* Feature       - Added possibility to add an invoice fee to the redirect flow.
+* Enhancement   - Added possibility to add an invoice fee to the redirect flow.

 = 2020.02.05    - version 1.14.0 =